Textbook and Resources

 We believe that diversity and inclusiveness are essential to excellence in academic discourse and innovation.
 In this class, the perspective of people of all races, ethnicities, gender expressions and gender identities, religions, sexual orientations, disabilities, socioeconomic backgrounds, and nationalities will be respected and viewed as a resource and benefit throughout the semester.
 Suggestions to further diversify class materials and assignments are encouraged.

-If any course meetings conflict with your religious events, please do not hesitate to reach out to Laney to make alternative arrangements.
+If any course meetings conflict with your religious events, please do not hesitate to reach out to Laney and Akshar to make alternative arrangements.

 Lecture Questions